Maria Znamenska

 What do we know about such models in different areas?
 AI systems are already demonstrating the work of some human cognitive functions.
 For example, AI models successfully compete with humans in computer games by gradually learning successful strategies.
 There is also an AI model which creates enjoyable melodic music.

-However, optometrists and ophthalmologists replaced by AI still seem unrealistic.
+However, replacing optometrists and ophthalmologists with AI still seems VERY unrealistic.
 Even with the above examples mimicking some aspects of human behavior, an AI algorithm still needs to learn what empathy is.
-Artificial intelligence does not understand and cannot make sense of its surrounding, nor can it learn from its surrounding as humans do.
+Artificial intelligence does not understand and cannot make sense of its surroundings, nor can it learn from its surroundings as humans do.
 The most famous example that confirms this inability of AI is Siri or Alexa.
 Voice assistants can set up appointments but give strange answers when the conversation goes differently than their scenario.

 While the human brain inspires modern AI techniques such as neural networks (NNs), the structure of NNs architectures is not biologically realistic.